coderaiser/putout/packages/plugin-declare-undefined-variables/README.md

 ## Rules

+Use options:
-You can `dismiss` variables you don't want to define, or declare using "declarations":
+- ✅ `dismiss` for variables you don't want to declare;
+- ✅ `declarations` to declare variables;

 ```json
 {